Removed all of the Active-X buttons and replaced them with a

 NFL_Schedule tab, when it downloads the NFL schedule for the

-computer, knows that "something is happening" - that the program is
+"something is happening" - that the program is still working and

 Allowed the user to set the number of maximum players themselves.